 Escape to the woodland campsite and enjoy nothing much…

 We prefer to label our fully equipped bell tents as ‘wild glamping’.
 In comparison to other luxury camping campsites, we aim to offer a real, off-grid woodland campsite experience.
-At Wild Boar Wood we have no hair dryers, mobile phone chargers, butler service, silk sheets or hot tubs.
+At The Secret Campsite Wild Boar Wood we have no hair dryers, mobile phone chargers, butler service, silk sheets or hot tubs.
 Rather, we provide a real camping experience made easy.
 Supplying just about all the camping equipment you should need, all waiting for you, setup in a lovely campsite in the woods.

 The Secret Campsites are based on a philosophy of living lightly on the land in harmony with nature.
 We believe the conservation of trees offers overwhelming benefits to our landscape and lives.
 Our philosophy at the campsite is also to protect and enhance the environment.
 Fallen branches and decaying trees help to maintain a healthy and vibrant ecosystem which enhance your interactions with nature.
 We ask all campers not to collect any firewood from our forest and only to use wood supplied by us, or that you have brought either from home or from another sustainable supplier.